Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Wadena Lobe
 The Wadena Lobe was the first of the four main lobes that were on top of Minnesota.
 Arriving around 30kya, the lobe came in from the north-west and is characterised by the deposits it created, being from red sandstone, shale and limestone.

-This deposition produced the Alexandra and Itasca moraines, forming tilly drumlin swarms over the Wadena, Otter Tail and Todd counties, and reached just south of the present-day Twin Cities.
+This deposition produced the Alexandra and Itasca moraines, forming the tilly Wadena Drumlin Field over the Wadena, Otter Tail and Todd counties, and reached just south of the present-day Twin Cities.

 ###